 It sets out a common set of principles to promote the integrity and effective functioning of the global market covering ethics, governance, compliance and risk management, information sharing and business conduct.

 To assist members and market participants in adherence to the Code the LBMA has developed a training module in partnership with ACI Financial Markets Association (ACI).
-This will provide LBMA Member institutions and individual practitioners access to an E Learning, Attestation and Certification (ELAC) Portal.

 The Code has its roots in the Fair & Effective Markets Review published in June 2014.
 Led by the Bank of England, and co-chaired by the FCA and HM Treasury, FEMR was a comprehensive assessment of the Fixed Income, Currency and Commodities markets.